LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 Once you have specified your session, refer to the specific section below which outlines the steps required to setup and run this widget within the browser.

-**Note**: Accessing ERT streaming services within *Eikon* will be provided when services are released and supported within the Eikon desktop..
+**Note**: Accessing ERT streaming services within *Eikon* will be provided when services are released and supported within the Eikon desktop.

 ### TREP/ADS